Conversion (gridiron football): Differences between leagues

 In American high school and college football, the line of scrimmage is the three-yard line (a small hashmark is denoted on the field of this in the middle of the 3-yard line), with the kick taking place at the 10-yard line for a 20-yard attempt.

 In American football, the game clock does not run during an extra-point attempt, except for some rare circumstances at the high-school level (some state associations allow for the clock to run continuously in the second half if one team is leading the other by a large margin) and for arena football, which runs the clock continuously except during the final minute of each half and overtime.
 In Canadian football, the clock runs during a conversion attempt except during the last three minutes of each half.

 A small plastic tee, which can be 1 to 2 in high (smaller than the kickoff tee), may be used for field goals and extra points in some leagues, including U.S. high schools and Canadian amateur play.
-The NFL (and most other professional leagues) has never allowed the use of tees for extra-point kick attempts, having always required kickers to kick off the ground for such attempts (and for field goals; a rare exception for a U.S.-based pro league to allow the usage of such tees for such attempts was the original USFL in the 1980s).
+The NFL (and most other professional leagues) has never allowed the use of tees for extra-point kick attempts, having always required kickers to kick off the ground for such attempts (and field goals; a rare exception for a U.S.-based pro league to allow the usage of tees for such attempts was the original USFL in the 1980s).
 In 1948, the NCAA authorized the use of the small rubberized kicking tee for extra points and field goals, but banned them by 1989, requiring kicks from the ground, as in the NFL.
-The CFL allows the use of a tee for field goals and convert kicks, but it is optional.
+The CFL allows the use of a tee for field goals and conversion kicks, but it is optional.